rust-lang/rust/text/0000-copy-clone-semantics.md

 cloning all of the elements from one into the other.
 This is slow in debug mode, and may not always be optimized (although it often will be).
-Specialization would allow us to simply `memcpy` the values from the old `Vec` to the new `Vec`.
-However, if we don't actually specify this, we will not be able to do this.
+Specialization would allow us to simply `memcpy` the values from the old `Vec` to the new `Vec` in the case of `T: Copy`.
+However, if we don't specify this, we will not be able to, and we will be stuck looping over every value.

 # Detailed design
 [design]: #detailed-design